mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 TEST SUITE: None
 ```

-Validate if the StorageClass is created.
+Validate that the StorageClass is created.

 ```bash
 $ kubectl get sc --kubeconfig ${CLUSTER_NAME}.kubeconfig

 NAME                       PROVISIONER         RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE hcloud-volumes (default)   csi.hetzner.cloud   Retain          WaitForFirstConsumer   true                    1m
 ```

 ## Verify cluster

 After CSI and CCM are deployed correctly CAPI continues with the deployment of all master and worker nodes.
-After a few minutes our cluster should be deployed and all nodes are in state “Ready”.
+After a few minutes our cluster should be deployed and all nodes are in state `Ready`.
-You can verify this via dkp and kubectl cli:
+You can verify this via `dkp` and `kubectl` cli:

 ```bash
 $ dkp describe cluster -n ${CLUSTER_NAMESPACE} -c ${CLUSTER_NAME}

 NAME                                                                         READY  SEVERITY  REASON  SINCE  MESSAGE Cluster/hetznerdemo                                                          True                     13m ├─ClusterInfrastructure - HetznerCluster/hetznerdemo